QualInsight/qualinsight-plugins-sonarqube-badges/README.md

 # SVG Status plugin for SonarQube
 Plugin for SonarQube that provides a webservice to retrieve projects' quality gate status as an SVG image similarily to travis-ci build status images.

-_Note 1:_ Generated images are cached in order to lower computing time.

 ## Image types

 Five different images types are generated depending on the plugin's execution: